Presentation tips are everywhere. Put those two words into Google as I did this morning and you will get 924M results.

-Following those 15 tips alone will serve you incredibly well each time you stand to speak.
+Following those 15 presentation tips alone will serve you incredibly well each time you present.
 It’s all perfectly good advice which we here at Mindful Presenter share and encourage too.

 That said, there is more, much more to high impact presenting and public speaking.
 If you set out with the pure intention of connecting with your audience instead of presenting to them they will be extremely grateful.

-Here are 3 tips you won’t often here:
+Here are 3 powerful presentation tips you won’t often hear:

 1. Don’t be yourself

-I’m tired of hearing presentation coaches tell speakers to “just be yourself”.
+In addition to the above list, one of the most common presentation tips you will here is to, ‘just be yourself’.
 Being yourself is all well and good but for some people it may not be enough.
-If your normal self isn’t conducive to engaging, inspiring and connecting with an audience then why would they want to listen to you?
+If your normal self isn’t conducive to engaging, inspiring and connecting with an audience, then why would they want to listen to you?

 2. Embrace PowerPoint